wahyuwiyoko/blog/content/linux/my-debian-setup.md

 ## Software & Utilities

 Most of the software that I used are terminal and command line based.
-It's configurable with a config files rather than GUI software.
+It's customizable with a configuration file rather than GUI software.

 ### Terminal Emulator